getopenmono/monodocs/articles/c-program-guide-cpp.md

 Our method simply calls the existing `area()` method and returns its result.
 But now *Rect3D* inherits this behaviour - which is incorrect in three dimensions.

-To get the suface area of a cube we must calculate the area of each side, and sum for all sides.
+To get the surface area of a cube we must calculate the area of each side, and sum for all sides.
 We use *method overloading* to re-declare the same method on `Rect3D`:

 ```cpp
 int surface()